-A Former Immigrant Juvenile's Feelings and Views on Race and Color in America
+A Former Immigrant Juvenile's Ambivalence and Confusion over Race and Color in America

-*(This sonnet more or less summarizes my memories and feelings of growing up in the South in America as a half-white, half-Vietnamese boy raised by an African-American, soldier step-father and a Vietnamese mother during the 1970's era after emigrating from South Vietnam as the Vietnam War still raged on.).During the '70's, deep in the South,
+*(This sonnet encapsulates and sums up my ambivalence and confusion over growing up in the South in America as a half-white, half-Vietnamese boy raised by an African-American, soldier step-father and a South Vietnamese mother during the 1970's era after emigrating from South Vietnam as the Vietnam War still raged on half a world away from us then.).During the '70's, deep in the South,

 I was white but raised black by a black man.